Training at Home vs. Training at the Gym: What Men and Women Over 40 Actually Need

 When you hit 40, 50, or 60, deciding where to train can feel like a puzzle.
 Should you invest in a gym membership or embrace the convenience of home workouts?
 The truth: both work, but the right approach depends on your goals, schedule, and fitness level.

-Specialist trainer David Paul, 60, has worked with hundreds of midlife clients to build strength, mobility, and energy — both at home and in gyms.
+Specialist trainer Dave, 60, has worked with plenty of midlife clients through martial arts to build strength, mobility, and energy — both at home and in gyms.
 His philosophy?
 It’s not about where you train, but how smartly you train.

 Why Home Workouts Can Work for Midlife Adults